-Retaining walls shall be designed in accordance with Section 11 of the latest AASHTO LRFD Bridge Design Specifications.
+Retaining walls shall be designed in accordance with Section 11 of the latest AASHTO LRFD Bridge Design Specifications and the Illinois Tollway Geotechnical Manual.

 22.1 Wall Types

 Retaining wall structures are used to hold back soil or loose material where an abrupt change in ground elevation occurs.
 There are several types of retaining wall structures.
 Depending on the application, certain wall types are more advantageous than others.